 The Bachelor of Arts in Computer Information Systems is designed for professionals who seek a better understanding of the many important roles of computers in the business world as a career.

-The Computer Information Systems major covers much of the same topics as a Computer Science program, but focuses not just on how technology works, but on what type of technology should be used to solve a business problem.
+The Computer Information Systems major covers much of the same topics as a Computer Science program.
+The difference: CIS focuses not just on how technology works, but on what type of technology should be used to solve a business problem.

-This program provides the foundation for a broad range of careers options.
-Computer Information graduates often plan, coordinate and direct computer-related activities within an organization.
+This program provides the foundation for a broad range of career options.
+CIS graduates often plan, coordinate and direct computer-related activities within an organization.

 The Bureau of Labor Statistics predicts that employment in this field will grow 15 percent by 2022 as demand for computer and information system managers increases due to wireless and mobile network expansion.